utkarsh2102/utkarsh2102.org/content/posts/foss-in-april-26.md

   - Coordinating weekly syncs.
   - Promoting/demoting binaries to/from main.
   - Taking care of package removals and so on.
-- Was pretty occupied with the new release processs architecture and design.
+- Was pretty occupied with the new release process architecture and design.
 - Preparing for the Madrid sprints.

 ---